-- full name, date of birth and residential address of both the student alleged to have engaged in the student sexual offending and the victim

-- details of the concerns and the reasons for those concerns - your involvement with the student(s) - details of any other agencies which may be involved with either student.
+- full name, date of birth and residential address of the child or young person - details of the concerns and the reasons for those concerns - your involvement with the child or young person - details of any other agencies involved with the child or young person.

-This information can be collected and documented using [PROTECT: Responding to Suspected Student Sexual Offending: Template for Victorian Schools](#).
+This information can be documented using [PROTECT: Responding to Suspected Child Abuse: A Template for all Victorian Schools](#).

-It is critical that consulting and completing the template does not impact on reporting times.
+It is critical that completing the template does not impact on reporting times - if a child is in immediate danger, staff need to report the matter to Victoria Police immediately.